RomaricKanyamibwa/NASoundWaves/README.md

-# NASoundWaves
+# Numerical Analysis on Sound Waves
-Sound Waves in rarefiedgas around smooth solid bodies
+Sound Waves in a rarefied gas around smooth solid bodies